-Unsecured bike loans allows instant transfer the ownership of the bike to the borrower upon signing the papers.
+Unsecured bike loans allow instant transfer the ownership of the bike to the borrower upon signing the papers.
 The lender holds no collateral at all.
-However, interest rates for this type of financing tend to be higher..
+However, interest rates for this type of financing tend to be higher.

-For secured bike finance, the lender will hold the motorbike or other asset as collateral.
+For secured bike finance, the lender will hold the motorbike or another asset as collateral.
 The ownership of the bike is only transferred to the borrower after the loan has been fully paid.

 A no deposit loan is another option for buyers who wish instant ownership but doesn’t have the resources to make a down payment.
 With the lender having no collateral to hold onto, this also means higher monthly payments.

 With a fixed rate bike loan, the interest placed on your purchase remains the same throughout the duration of the loan.
 The borrower decides the term, however long is financially sound for him or her.

 Aussie Bike Loans provides all these financing options.
 To see the interest rate and requirements for each, see our Bike finance page or you can leave your contact details and we’ll have a financial advisor call you to discuss.